Salt Spring Island Rod and Gun Club

 Canadian Firearms Safety Course / Canadian Restricted Firearms Safety Course

-The Salt Spring Island Rod and Gun Club will be hosting a Canadian Firearms Safety Course and a Canadian Restricted Firearms Safety Course on August 6 and 7, 2022.
+The Salt Spring Island Rod and Gun Club will be hosting a Canadian Firearms Safety Course and a Canadian Restricted Firearms Safety Course on February 4 and 5, 2023 ,Maybe Christmas gifts !!!

 For information on fees and registration please contact Wayne and Debbie at North Island Firearms Safety Courses at firstname.lastname@example.org.
 Visit their website at nifsc.ca for information about these courses."